blueff/cs107e-review/README.md

 - `ctr-u` to delete the entire line

 To support `ctrl-*` keys, we need to modify our `keyboard.c` so that it can produce character representing these keys.
 Currently, it can't recognize any ctrl keys.

+We can use `\b` to move the cursor left, but for moving the cursor right, I use `Esc[C` based on the [ASCII Escape Sequences](http://ascii-table.com/ansi-escape-sequences.php).

 **Command history:**